Google Business Profile and Mission Statement

 Google is primarily known around the world as an internet search engine.
 Additionally, Google provides a huge suite of internet products and services.
 Google Maps, Google Earth, Google Videos, Google Images, Gmail, Google News, Google Phone, Google Calendar, Google Groups, Google Translate, and Google Books are the internet-based services that make Google the most popular global website.

 In 2006 Google made a high-profile purchase of the YouTube website, which, at the time, was less than two years old and unprofitable.
 By 2008, comScore, Inc. was reporting that nearly 100 million unique users were visiting YouTube.com every month, each viewing an average of 55 videos.

 Another stand-alone Google-owned and operated website is Blogger.com.
 The ninth most popular global website, Blogger was made possible by Google’s purchase of Pyra Labs and Genius Labs in 2003.
-As of 2008, it is estimated that 6% of U.S. adults have created a blog, and over 57 million people read them.

 Other popular Google alternatives search engines include Excite, Netscape, GoTo, DogPile, Direct Hit, Go, HotBot, iWon, and Raging Search.